ltvprotocol/docs/src/pico_ui.md

-# Pico UI — LTV Testnet Frontend
+# Pico UI

-A minimal and lightweight frontend for interacting with the [LTV Protocol](https://ltv.finance) testnet vaults.
+A minimal and lightweight frontend for interacting with the LTV Protocol testnet vaults.

-## General Information
+## About

-**Pico UI** is a simple interface designed to interact with LTV Protocol vaults.
-It allows users to easily manage collateral and borrow positions.
+**Pico UI** is a simple user interface designed to interact with vaults.
+It gives access to all main actions: deposit, mint, withdraw, redeem for borrow and collateral tokens.
+Also it shows balances and main vault information, creates possibility to convenient and simple interact with vaults.

 Key features:

 - Connect with any EIP-6963 compatible browser wallet (e.g., MetaMask, Trust Wallet, Rainbow, and others)
-- Deposit or mint assets with borrow/collateral tokens
+- Deposit assets or mint shares with borrow/collateral tokens
-- Withdraw or redeem assets with borrow/collateral tokens
+- Withdraw assets or redeem shares with borrow/collateral tokens
 - View real-time vault and transaction statuses

 On the Ghost testnet, available tokens are: